isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag multiple `using namespace` directives for different namespaces in a single sourcefile.
+Flag multiple `using namespace` directives for different namespaces in a single source file.

 ### <a name="Rs-using-directive"></a>SF.7: Don't write `using namespace` in a header file